 In June 2018, FASB issued ASU No. 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which clarifies and improves the scope and accounting guidance for contributions.
 ASU 2018-08 clarifies whether certain transactions should be characterized as contributions (nonreciprocal transactions) within the scope of Topic 958-605 or as exchange (reciprocal) transactions subject to other guidance such as Topic 606, Revenue from Contracts with Customers.
 The ASU provides criteria for determining whether the resource provider is receiving commensurate value in return for the resources transferred.
 It also provides a more robust framework for determining whether a contribution is conditional or unconditional, and for distinguishing a donor-imposed condition from a donor-imposed restriction.
-The update as it relates to contributions received and made is effective for periods beginning after December 15, 2018 and December 15, 2019, respectively.
-Early adoption is permitted.
 The Organization implemented ASU 2018-08 during the year ended December 31, 2019.
 The adoption of the new standard did not have a material impact on the accompanying financial statements.